-Romans 11:32 reveals God’s priorities.
-“For God has imprisoned everyone in disobedience so he could have mercy on everyone” NLT.
+Romans 11:32 reveals one of God’s priorities.
+“For God has imprisoned everyone in disobedience so he could have mercy on everyone” (NLT).
 Think about this and read it again in the NIV, “For God has bound everyone over to disobedience so that he may have mercy on them all.”

-God hates sin in us so much he sent Jesus to die on the cross for us.
+God loves us so much he sent Jesus to die on the cross for us to deliver us from sin.
 So what would motivate him to bind us over to disobedience?
 He answers it himself.
 He wants to make sure we see his response to our sin, which reveals his heart of mercy.
 Could it be that our comprehending his mercy is of greater value to him than our sinless perfection?
 Could he be communicating that without him we are flawed, and our conscious realization of that fact motivates us to gratitude?
 He doesn’t want us to be weak, but even more, he wants us to know that he is our strength.

-20th Century Evangelicalism rightly emphasized the destructive power of sin and it’s consequences, correctly encouraging all of us to repent.
+20th Century Evangelicalism rightly emphasized the destructive power of sin and its consequences, correctly encouraging all of us to repent.
 21st Century Evangelicalism can now build on that foundation and teach us to respond to the sins of others like Christ does.
 Christ’s response to our sin is redemptive.
-Therefore, if we in the church start responding to one another’s sin in a redemptive way, we might better communicate the true solution to the sin problem.
+Therefore, if we in the church start responding to one another’s sins in a redemptive way, we might better communicate the true solution to humankind’s sin problem.

 Our response to another person’s sin is the #1 way OUR hearts are revealed.